This article was originally posted on the 6th of September 2017.

 Having identified why the sale has stalled, consider if you’re the best person to get involved in resolving issues.
-Vendors can often be too emotionally involved in their business to see the situation objectively.
-Yes, you have the best interests of your business at heart, but could you end up confusing matters further?
-A neutral party like a business broker might be better placed to take action.
+Vendors can often be so emotionally involved in their business that objectivity becomes impossible.
+Use your business broker to represent your opinion if it will be more beneficial.

-The moment a sale breaks down is when the true value of appointing a business broker comes into play.
-Your broker will have had numerous conversations with both sides in agreeing an offer to begin with, and will use their negotiation and diplomacy skills to optimum effect.
-Part of their role is to keep the sale moving and they will investigate on your behalf the reasons why things aren’t going to plan.
+Your broker will have had numerous conversations with all parties in agreeing an offer to begin with, and will use their negotiation and diplomacy skills to optimum effect.

 Remember, your broker’s fee is likely to be dependent on the sale completing, so they have laser focus on rescuing the deal, but they still act under your instruction.
 It is still your decision to walk away or find the middle ground.

 To avoid deals breaking down, make your priorities clear at the outset